gatsbyjs/gatsby/docs/blog/2019-08-06-gazette-august/index.md

 This edition features our work on making Gatsby more stable, the Themes Jam, some solid documentation improvements, exciting livestreams featuring Jason _Blitz_ Lengstorf, highlights from the community and the revamped Core Maintainers meeting.

+Moving forward, we'll be posting these on a monthly cadence wrapping up all the latest and greatest news in Gatsby-land!

 ## Team Highlights

 ### Snow Leopard Release